Why should you work internationally?

 How do you start working internationally?

-Expanding an international network, a foreign career or tour takes time and requires a major investment.
-Don’t set expectations for yourself too high so that you don’t become disappointed or discouraged during this process.
-After all, it takes a bit of patience and also some luck to develop a successful international career.
+Building an international network, career or tour abroad takes time and requires a big investment.
+Don’t set your expectations too high, so that you don’t get disappointed or discouraged during this process.
+After all, it takes some patience – and also some luck – to develop a successful international career.

-It’s best to start with a focus on a specific region.
-The attention and resources needed for specific disciplines or niches can vary greatly between regions.
-So it’s important to take time to properly understand the local context, to be aware of the complexity of the place and not to take everything for granted.
-Once you’re established in this specific region, you can move on and further expand your international network.
+You can start out with a focus on a specific place.
+The attention and resources per discipline or niche can be very different between regions.
+It is important to take time to fully understand the local context, to be aware of the complexity of places and not to take everything for granted.

-Due to the large cultural and international presence in major Flemish cities and Brussels, it’s even possible to work internationally without having to physically travel.
-Contact foreign artists, makers, curators, programmers, etc. who are active in our country.
-There are also more and more digital opportunities to start international contacts and collaborations.
+- Due to the large cultural and international presence in major Flemish cities and Brussels, it is even possible to work internationally without moving physically.
+Contact foreign artists, makers, curators, programmers, … who are active in our country.
+Digitally, too, there are more and more opportunities to start international contacts and collaborations.